CoolCatsNFTPublic/SolidityInterviewTest/README.md

 # Cool Cats Solidity Test

 This repo contains a number of mistakes and places where improvements can be made.
-Please made any adjustments you see fit.
+Please make any adjustments you see fit.
 We have deliberately made some very silly mistakes and simple things like file names might be wrong or inconsistent.

 ### ERC1155SupplyCC

-Why was this file used and not used directly from the OpenZeppling library?
+Why was this file used and not used directly from the OpenZeppelin library?

+**Answer**

+This is a customized contract has its own implemented extra features like:

+- mapping "\_totalSupply" which maps id to number of tokens.
+- "exists" function checks if the token exists given its id.
+- "\_beforeTokenTransfer" function has conditional statements to regulate the supply of tokens based on the address.

 ### Claim()